 WHNT News 19’s “Tools For Teachers” program

 We are excited to bring back Tools For Teachers for the 2016-17 school year!
-This segment airs every Wednesday on WHNT News 19 at 5:00 p.m.
+New this year — this segment moves to Wednesdays on WHNT News 19 This Morning, at 6:00 a.m.
 Send us your nomination for a teacher, aide or coach.
 Please read the following information and then you’ll see the nomination form at the bottom of this page.

 The Purpose of Tools for Teachers:

 The Tools for Teachers project is intended to recognize individual educators who rise above and beyond.
 We’re looking for more than an outstanding job on a specific project.
 We want to recognize the kind of sustained teaching that inspires curiosity in students and inspires colleagues and parents.